 The essence of the treatment of bronchial asthma with Prednisolone

-• minimize seizures;
+• minimize attacks;

-• reduce the severity of the course of the disease;
+• reduce the severity of the disease;

 • minimize side effects from taking medications.